 No matter their color, squash varieties are supportive of health.
 Yellow colored winter squash contains fiber and a variety of vitamins, minerals and antioxidants including beta and alpha-carotene, carotenoids that can act as antioxidants that support the immune system and eye health; two considerations for people with diabetes.

 Everyone’s favorite red berry contains more vitamin C per serving than some citrus.
 They are also packed with folate.
 1 cup provides about 10% of our daily recommended intake which studies have shown plays an important role in their blood sugar impact.
 Folate deficiency has been associated with increased risk of type 2 diabetes while improvements in type 2 diabetes have been linked to increased intake of folate.

 43. Sweet Potato

 Sweet potatoes are packed with vitamins and minerals that aid in health for people with diabetes.
-Don’t fear them because they contain carbohydrates (or because they contain the word ‘sweet’); they also offer important antioxidants like vitamins A, C and E as well as B-vitamins and minerals like manganese, copper, and phosphorus.
-Make sure to assess portion and if cut a large sweet potato in half, consuming less to avoid larger impacts on blood sugar.
+Don’t fear them because they contain carbohydrates (or because they contain the word ‘sweet’); they also offer important antioxidants like vitamins A, C and E as well as B vitamins and minerals like manganese, copper, and phosphorus.
+Make sure to assess portion and cut a large sweet potato in half, consuming less to avoid larger impacts on blood sugar.

 Research on plant-based vegetarian and vegan diets for people with diabetes is well documented to be beneficial.
 When a plant-based diet restricts caloric intake resulting in weight loss, studies found an improvement in glycemic control and cardiovascular risk factors.
 Tofu is not only a versatile protein source for people with diabetes – it is also packed with healthy fat, vitamins, minerals and antioxidants.